catenax-eV/catenax-ev.github.io/docs/standards/CX-0076-GoldenRecordEndtoEndRequirementsStandard/CX-0076-GoldenRecordEndtoEndRequirementsStandard.md

 Below is a list of countries for which a rule has been defined.
 If a rule says, "Applies to all countries", the full list in Table 1 MUST be applied.
 Exceptions will be specified.

 There is also a rule-specific list of data fields in which the result MUST be written.
 This will be stated in column Attribute (Data Model).
-For details on the data model, please see CX 0012 Business Partner Pool API and CX 0074 Business Partner Gate API v3.0.0.
+For details on the data model, please see CX-0012 Business Partner Pool API v4.1.0 and CX-0074 Business Partner Gate API v3.1.0.

 ***Table 1: Country List based on ISO 3166-1***